Computing class groups and gonalities of algebraic curves over finite fields: Computing class groups

 The main difference between our method and the method of Hess lies in the relation collection stage.
 In the approach used by Hess, a generating set of the lattice of relations $\Lambda_S$ is computed as follows.
 Firstly, generate a random $S$-smooth (nearly) effective divisor $D \in \Div X$ of small degree, usually taken to be about the genus of $X$.
 Compute the Riemann-Roch space $\LL(D)$.
 For each function $f \in \LL(D)$, check whether the divisor $\div(f)$ is $S$-smooth.
 If so, $\div(f)$ is an element of the relation lattice $\Lambda_S$, and add the corresponding vector to the set $R$.
 This procedure is now repeated until $R$ forms a generating set of $\Lambda_S$.

 In order to check whether $R$ forms a generating set of $\Lambda_S$, Hess makes use of the known structure of the class group $\Cl X$.
 For instance, the class group $\Cl X$ is an abelian group of rank 1.
-Moreover, Hess provides an effective procedure for computing an approximation of the class number of $X$ with arbitrarily small multiplicative error.
+Moreover, Hess provides an effective procedure for computing an approximation of the class number of $X$ with arbitrarily small multiplicative error, implemented in Magma in the \texttt{ClassNumberApproximation} intrinsic.
 In particular, one can compute an approximation $\tilde{h}$ of the class number with multiplicative error less than $\sqrt{2}$.
-From these facts, it follows that $R$ is a generating set of $\Lambda_S$ if and only if the quotient group $\Z^{|S|} / U$ has rank 1 and the order of its torsion subgroup is smaller than $\sqrt{2} \tilde{h}$, where $U$ is the subgroup of $\Z^{|S|}$ generated by the elements of $R$.
+From these facts, it follows that $R$ is a generating set of $\Lambda_S$ if and only if the quotient group $\Z^{|S|} / \langle R \rangle$ has rank 1 and the order of its torsion subgroup is smaller than $\sqrt{2} \tilde{h}$.
 Both the rank and the order of the torsion subgroup of this quotient group can be efficiently determined by computing the Smith normal form of the matrix $B$ as described above.
 This gives a practical procedure for checking whether the set $R$ generates the lattice $\Lambda_S$.

 The main bottleneck in this approach comes from the fact that one needs to compute the Riemann-Roch spaces $\LL(D)$ for a large number of $S$-smooth divisors $D \in \Div X$.
 Thus, just as was done in Section \ref{sec:gonalities}, our approach consists of replacing these Riemann-Roch computations with the linear algebraic alternative provided by Theorem \ref{thm:rr_matrix}.
 To do so, we generate the divisors $D$ in a different fashion.
 Instead of generating random small $S$-smooth effective divisors $D$, we first fix a large effective divisor $D_0 \in \Div X$, whose support we add to the factor basis $S$.
 We then compute the Riemann-Roch spaces $\LL(D_0 - D)$, where $D$ is a random $S$-smooth effective divisor such that the degree of $D_0 - D$ is small.
 This can be done efficiently using Theorem \ref{thm:rr_matrix} once the vectors $\mathbf{a}_{x, i, j}$ for a basis of $\LL(D_0)$ have been precomputed.